kriti96-sudo/Machine_Learning_Projects/README.md

    Create Interactive visualization to check different types of jobs are available Create Word Cloud for Companies and jobs Title Create interact for searching job and job recommention engine

+3. Online_shopping :
+   Create different group of customer on their buying pattern---Recency,Frequency and Monetary Create cluster by using sklearn.cluster and import KMeans Evaluation of clustering by using silhouette_score Create recommendation engine for Data Filtering